-Owen reported the following changes.
-Hafeezah Ahmad, apprenticeship training representative (ATR) for Milwaukee, retired.
+Josh reported the following changes: Hafeezah Ahmad, apprenticeship training representative (ATR) for Milwaukee, retired; Vincent Rice, policy analyst in Madison, accepted an external position; and the Bureau will receive three new ATR positions from the state legislature.
 The new ATRs for Milwaukee are Nick Abbott and Steve Vander Heyden.
-Vincent Rice, policy analyst in Madison, accepted an external position; he was replaced by Matthew White, formerly of DWD Equal Rights.
-Last, the state legislature provided additional funding to the Bureau for three new ATR positions; they will focus specifically on the manufacturing sector and will be in Appleton, Milwaukee, and Wausau.
+The new policy analyst in Madison is Matthew White.
+The new ATR positions will focus specifically on the manufacturing sector and will be in Appleton, Milwaukee, and Wausau.